 28 Objection cards

-Object: Using all the cards in your hand, craft a character, and convince the estate keeper that you are the most deserving of inheriting the worldly (or otherwise!) possessions of the deceased.
+Object: Someone has died…and YOU want their stuff.
+Using all the cards in your hand, you’ll craft a character and try to convince the estate keeper that you are the most deserving of inheriting the worldly (or otherwise!) possessions of the deceased.

-Separate and shuffle the cards by type: identity (blue), relationship (orange), backstory (green), objection (purple).
+Separate and shuffle the cards by type: identity (blue), relationship (red), backstory (green), objection (black).

 Designate who will be the estate keeper.
-If you can’t decide, do it based on who’s the closest to being a lawyer in real life.
 Give this person the objection card deck.
 They should hold on to it, face down.
-The estate keeper should also draw one (1) identity card, which should be used to define the deceased (although, if you have a better idea, roll with that!).
+The estate keeper should also draw one (1) identity card, which will be used to define the deceased (although, if you have a better idea, roll with that!).